perseacado/feedback-ui/README.md

 ![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)

 # feedback-ui
-A Spring Boot module that adds feedback functionality to a web user-interface.
+A Spring Boot module that adds feedback functionality to a web user-interface via a Javascript widget.
+Currently ```feedback-ui``` offers a Slack integration, but can be easily extended by implementing the ```SPI```.

 ## Getting started
 ```feedback-ui``` uses Spring's auto-configuration functionality.
 This means that you only have to add the Maven dependencies and configure a couple of properties.
 That's it!